-Most women know that hot flashes and night sweats are part of losing your estrogen around the time of menopause, but don’t recognize, because it’s a few years later, that the vaginal dryness and painful you may be experiencing is the same cause.
+Most women know that hot flashes and night sweats are part of losing your estrogen around the time of menopause, but don’t recognize, because it’s a few years later, that the vaginal dryness and pain you may be experiencing is the same cause.
 Unlike hot flashes and night sweats which usually go away, this is going to get progressively worse the longer you are in menopause which is basically the rest of your life.

 Most women don’t understand that there are safe and effective treatments.
 It’s not just because of aging.
 They don’t make the association between menopause, loss of hormones, loss of sex hormones, and vaginal atrophy as being all related.
 The fact is, there are safe and effective treatments.

 Over 32 million women in the United States are dealing with this issue.
-Half of them are fearful of having sex.
-25% say they’re never going to have sex again.
+Half of them are fearful of having sex. and 25% say they’re never going to have sex again.

 Rebecca: Just the name Vaginal atrophy sounds horrible!

 Dr. S: Yes, it sounds like you’re just going to shrivel up and dry away!
 A few years ago, the North American Menopause Society and the International Society for Sexual Health in Women got together and came up with a new term that’s now being accepted called” genitourinary syndrome of menopause.”
 It pays attention to the fact that it’s not only the vagina that atrophies but a lot of the bladder, and the whole urinary tract.

 Vulvar and Vaginal atrophy is thought of as being a subset symptom but most women don’t understand that dryness and painful sex impact self-esteem and intimacy is related to the same thing that leads to hot flashes and night sweats and that there are options out there.
 The best place to have that conversation is with your health care provider.

 Rebecca: What can women do to prevent Vulvar and Vaginal Atrophy?